IQSS/dataverse.harvard.edu/doc/globus/upload.md

 ![Dataverse Globus App Login](DataverseGlobusAppLogin.png)

-The Borealis App will inform you if Globus Connect isn't installed or properly configured on your local system, giving you an option to select a different Globus collection:
+The dataverse-globus app will inform you if Globus Connect isn't installed or properly configured on your local system, giving you an option to select a different Globus collection:

 ![Dataverse Globus App Error](DataverseGlobusAppError.png)